danmofo/website/README.md

 - todo

 ## TODO
-- Add webpack for front-end build (see `spring-boot-webpack` for integration notes)
 - Externalise all secrets / credentials
 - Finish other todos littered throughout the source code
 - Add common code to a git repo